ATTODataPortal/Documents-1/HowTo/HowToSearch.md

 ## 1 Search and filter options

-The search is based on the information in the metadata of datasets and publications.
-The content is not yet searchable.
+The search is based on the information provided in the metadata of datasets and publications.
+The content of the primary data is not yet searchable.
 The following tools support the search (Figure 1):

-1. Categories
+1. Free-text search

-2. Free-text search
+2. Categories

 3. Filters and sorting